toranb/ember-data-django-rest-adapter/README.md

     ember-data 1.0 beta 3+ (master build as of 10/22)

 ## Pending Issues

-1.)
-When you add a child element the parent will not reflect this change until you refresh the browser 2.)
-Date and DateTime are not built in just yet (see the WIP PR for a workaround)
+i) Date and DateTime are not yet built into the adapter (see the WIP PR for a workaround)

+ii) Pagination is not yet supported

 ## Examples
 An example project that shows the adapter in action can be found below